Chemical Engineering MPhil and PhD

 The Department of Chemical Engineering is a multidisciplinary centre focusing on research into future sustainable materials and technologies.
 The MPhil and PhD combine taught research training and applied research practice.

 Candidates join the Department as a member of the Research Centre in which they initially have a broad research interest and that will have overseen their acceptance into the Department.

 Main areas of research

-Our research activities are grouped broadly into three main areas:
+Our research activities are overseen by our Director of Research (Dr Darrell Alec Patterson) and grouped into four main areas: